 - Are there spelling and grammar mistakes on your listing?

-- Is your Vrbo listing description authentic and honest?
+- Is your Vrbo description authentic and honest?

-- Do you have lots of good guest reviews on your profile?
+- Do you have lots of positive guest reviews?

 - Are you a Vrbo Premier Host?